-This information is prepared by the specialist of the Division of the Protection of the Cultural Heritage of the administration of Khasan District.
+This information is prepared by a specialist of the Cultural Heritage Protection Division of the government of Khasan District.

-The history of Russia's mastery of the coast began in its extreme south, where the region called Khasan is located now.
-Specifically, here on the shore of Pos'eta Bay was placed the first Russian military post, Novgorod.
+The history of Russia's mastery of the coast began in its extreme south where the region called Khasan is located now.
+Specifically, the first Russian military post, Novgorod, was placed here on the shore of Pos'eta Bay.
 Pos'eta Bay, the Novgorod post, Bay Slav, Naezdnik and other places were frequently visited by warships at the end of the past century, sufficient activity to cause concern about navigation.
 Since then more than a hundred years have passed, and little remains today which reminds one of those distant times.
 But the lighthouses stand as always and each evening light fires as silent witnesses of the history of the mastery of this distant coast - in our region four lighthouses, each of which has its history, closely related to the history of the coast.

 Questions about the improvement of navigation and the guarantee of the safety of commercial shipping in the region of Peter the Great Bay were raised as early as the 1880's: "I order Lieutenant Colonel Babkin," says Admiral Kazakevich's order of 18 May 1887, to leave on the steamship America "for the inspection of the coast, estuary, De Kastri bay and generally all places, where steamships will have to visit, and for the designation, after inspecting the coasts, after making observations, in which places it is more necessary to place ranges or markers, and also where it is more necessary to place lighthouses."
 The complexity of the coastline, the reefs and rocks which are encountered in entering the bays, with the frequent fogs and winds complicated navigation in these waters.
 Nature itself indicated the need for building lighthouses.
 The main hydrographic administration of the naval ministry of Russia approved a plan for the "gradual construction of lighthouses in all our seas, which most require the illumination of beacons...", to the realization of which the ministry separated a specific sum of money.
 Money was the major factor by which they were guided with the selection of places for construction of lighthouses, providing safety of navigation, since these places were not always convenient for the building and further maintenance of light towers.
 It was necessary to solve problems with respect to the contractors with construction materials, to the delivery of beacon equipment and so forth - this required extra-budgetary resources and time; therefore the periods of the building of lighthouses were seldom short.